This roasted Brussels sprouts and sweet potato medley is an easy, colorful, and delicious vegetable side dish that literally everyone loves!

 We could eat this roasted Brussels sprouts and sweet potato medley most every night of the week.
 It is FAB!
 The kids love it.
 Company loves it.
 It is always a hit, and I seldom have leftovers.

 For most of our dinners, I try to cook a protein (meat or fish) with tons of fresh roasted vegetables.
 This keeps everyone full without the bread or carbs.
 We do indulge in those, just not every night of the week:-)

 This vegetable medley is wonderfully delicious and an absolute powerhouse of nutrients.
-It has both “colors” of healthy vegetables (yellow and green).
-It contains a cruciferous vegetable (sprouts), and it is loaded with beta carotene (sweet potatoes).
-Also, the generous addition of EVOO adds a healthy fat to the mix as well.
+First off, it has both “colors” of healthy vegetables: yellow and green.
+Second, it contains a cruciferous vegetable (sprouts), and it is loaded with beta carotene (sweet potatoes).
+Finally, the generous addition of EVOO adds healthy fat to the mix as well.

 If you don’t think your peeps will eat Brussels sprouts, you might be surprised.
 Until I learned to properly roast Brussels sprouts, I never knew what my family was missing.
 Cooked properly, they are absolutely delicious.
 Roasting brings out the full flavor and texture, and it is our favorite way to eat most vegetables.

 Extra Virgin Olive Oil: